MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/terminology.md

 # Terminology for Azure Information Protection

->*Applies to: Azure Rights Management, Office 365*
+>*Applies to: Azure Information Protection, Office 365*

 Confused by a word, phrase, or acronym that's related to Microsoft Azure Information Protection?
 Find the definition here for terms and abbreviations that are either specific to Azure Information Protection or have a specific meaning when used in the context of this service.